- These are desires that people have or strive to satisfy e.g. thirst is a desire for drink

-- Durable goods continue giving services for a long time and can be spoiled agents such as wear and tear e.g radio, furniture, buildings,
+- Durable goods continue giving services for a long time and can be spoiled by agents such as wear and tear e.g radio, furniture, buildings,

 - Public and private goods

-- Private goods are owned private individuals in their private capacities either singly or as a group e.g. personal cars, private schools etc.
+- Private goods are owned by private individuals in their private capacities either singly or as a group e.g. personal cars, private schools etc.

 - Intermediate goods and finished goods